How to Fix Missing ‘Sound, Video and Game Controllers’ in Device Manager

 Method 3: Look for your sound drivers online and install them

-If you are unable to resolve the issue above automatically, you will have to find and install your drivers manually.
+If you are unable to resolve the issue automatically, you will have to find and install your drivers manually.

-2. Double click on the drivers to install them.
-Other types of drivers require you to extract them from a zip file then click on the installer/setup file in order to install them.
+2. Double-click on the drivers to install them.
+Other types of drivers require you to extract them from a zip file, then click on the installer/setup file in order to install them.

 ABOUT THE AUTHOR